 - When a delivery man rings the door bell, your cell phone lights up with his picture and opens up a two-way conversation.
 Trust the guy?
 Unlock the door remotely and lock it up after he leaves.

 - Touch the “Baseball” button on your iPad and the TV automatically displays the current games, maybe the scores, and maybe even your fantasy team stats.

 What are some of the new systems on the technological cusp that we can look forward to?

-The things we expect to see in the next couple of years are not so much new technologies as they are approachable technologies.
+The innovations emerging now are not so much new technologies as they are approachable technologies.
 Video conferencing, for example, has been around for years, but we believe that it will continue to get bigger in the home, particularly with more people working out of their homes.
 By then, it will be sufficiently cheap, simple and sociable.